cal-itp/ntd-modernization/README.md

 ---
 ### Pre-submission Validator
-The folder `validator_tool` contains code for prototyping a presubmission validation tool to anticipate issues in submitting NTD reports, based on 2020-22 issues. *The location of the final code still TBD.*
+The folder `validation_tool` contains code for prototyping a presubmission validation tool to anticipate issues in submitting NTD reports, based on 2020-22 issues. *The location of the final code still TBD.*

 *  `*.py` files: To run validations, run these files - instructions to run each, and which forms they validate, are in comments at top of the file.
 * `reports` folder: Excel files that the `*.py` files produce.
 These are meant for business users, to have a record of which sub-recipients passed/failed different validation checks in their submitted data.
 Business users will follow up with subrecipients.